Landlords Frequently Asked Questions

 Q: What happens if my tenant doesn't pay?

-A: It is sound practice for the Landlord to insure himself against non-payment of rent – we can arrange this through our preferred partners Homelet.
+A: It is sound practice for the Landlord to protect themselves against non-payment of rent – we can arrange rent protection through our partners HomeLet.
 Please contact us for more info.

 Q: What happens if the tenant damages my property?